Kessius00/todo-list/README.md

 # todo-list

-- date editable

-- project add button opens the form et cetera

 - delete project?

-- change task css
+- change task and project form in css